 Are you all professional at work?
-No chit chat, no small talk, not sharing personal stuff?
+No chit-chat, no small talk, not sharing personal stuff?
 Well, you’re not the only one.
-In most projects and environments I’ve worked, there’s not much sharing of personal things, and the most “coffee talk” I hear is about work-related topics.
-Then again, I asked how my colleague’s weekend was, and if anything special happened?
+In most projects and environments I’ve worked, there’s not much sharing of personal things, and I hear the most “coffee talk” about work-related topics.
+Then again, I asked about my colleague’s weekend and if anything special happened.

 Frankly, do you know your colleagues, your teammates?

-Are they married, do they have children, where do they live?
+Are they married?
+Do they have children?
+Where do they live?
 These are the obvious questions.
-People’s behaviour at work is very much influenced by their emotional state their emotional well-being.
-It might be good to know something more about your colleague – even if you’re not the chatty type of person.
-A colleague’s behaviour might influence the teamwork, and as a colleague, you should know in all cases what could be the cause.
-Connecting with colleagues emotionally, ‘team’ bonding, talking about something relevant – besides the job is essential.
+People’s behavior at work is very much influenced by their emotional state and their emotional well-being.
+Knowing more about your colleague might be good – even if you’re not a chatty person.
+A colleague’s behavior might influence the teamwork, and as a colleague, you should know in all cases what could be the cause.
+Connecting with colleagues emotionally, ‘team’ bonding, and talking about something relevant – besides the job is essential.

-Moreover, working remotely should not be a barrier to connecting with your colleagues.
+Moreover, working remotely should not be a barrier to connecting with colleagues.

-So, how can I know something more about my colleague, my team member, even my manager?
+So, how can I know something more about my colleagues, my team members, and even my manager?
 Even when they are not physically next to me?

 Try personal maps.

-Personal maps are a way to note down and visualize some information about a person.
+Personal maps are a way to note and visualize information about a person.
 A personal map is like a mind map with info about that person.
-You can create personal maps of your colleagues for your reference – or more transparently: have an exercise in which each person makes their map.
+You can create personal maps of your colleagues for your reference – or, more transparently, have an exercise where each person makes their map.

 Management is 5 % instruction (what you do) and 95 % communication (what your team needs.)